tasket/doc1/README.md

 5. Download and install qubes-tunnel

-   At a CLI prompt in the VPN VM, clone the qubes-tunnel repository and verify signature(s):
+   At a CLI prompt in the VPN VM, clone the qubes-tunnel repository:

       $ git clone https://github.com/QubesOS-contrib/qubes-tunnel.git

+   (Optionally, signatures [can be verified](https://git-scm.com/docs/git-verify-commit) at this point for security.)

+   Next, type the following to automatically install qubes-tunnel, enable firewall rules and save your login information:

       $ cd qubes-tunnel
-      $ git log --show-signature -1

-   Next, type the following to automatically install qubes-tunnel, enable firewall rules and save your login information:

       sudo /usr/lib/qubes/qtunnel-setup --config

    If username and password aren't used by your VPN provider you may leave these blank.